Random walks with local memory: Martingale central limit theorem

-Our main tool is the vector-valued martingale central limit theorem proved in~\cite{RAS05}.
+In this section we show that, under strong regularity assumptions on the RWLM, we can directly prove functional CLT from the vector-valued martingale CLT proved in~\cite{RAS05}.
 We denote by $D_{\R^d}[0,\infty)$ the Skorohod space of $\R^d$-valued c\`{a}dl\`{a}g paths on $[0,\infty)$.
 Recall that $|| \cdot ||$ denotes the Euclidean metric.

 \begin{theorem}[Martingale CLT~{\cite[Theorem~3]{RAS05}}] Let $(X_n)_{n \geq 0}$ be an $\R^d$-valued square-integrable martingale process w.r.t.\ a filtration $(\Fscr_n)_{n \geq 0}$, and let $V_{n}:=X_{n+1}-X_{n}$ be the corresponding martingale difference sequence.
 Suppose that: \begin{enumerate} \item There exists a symmetric, nonnegative definite $d \times d$ matrix $\Gamma$ such that